outroll/directus-lts/directus/readme.md

 Directus is released under the [GPLv3 license](./license).
 Monospace Inc owns all Directus trademarks, logos, and intellectual property on behalf of our project's community.
 Copyright © 2004-2020, Monospace Inc.

+**This repository is a fork of the Directus 9.
+Directus 9 was under GPLv3 license and so is this repository.
+As Directus 10 is now <i>a premium open-source software</i>, this repository aims to maintain a standard openSource version of Directus 9.
+This repository is not bound to the directus core team.**